-In 1990 he began having a series of dreams about play and he recalled seeing a spinning bottle in one of the dreams.
-So he found some old and popular games and invented some of his own and then threw in all the things he wanted to show his children and they began to play often. it was great fun, although at the time, they didn’t appreciate how much they were learning in simple play.
-Not for a moment did he realise the profound significance of his dreams.
-It has taken over 24 years to fully appreciate how much there is to gain from play with meaning.
+In 1990 he began having a series of dreams about a game and a spinning bottle.
+So he found some old and popular games and invented some of his own and then threw in all the things he wanted his children to learn and they played often.
+It was great fun and the kids loved it.
+At the time, they didn’t appreciate how much they were learning.
+Not for a moment did he realize the profound significance and it has taken over 24 years to fully appreciate how much there is to gain from play with meaning.

 The rules and the playful activities helped to create a safe space and the right atmosphere for Len and his children to learn how to master each of the 32 challenges.

 It didn’t take long for them to realise the clearer they could mentally define what they wanted to achieve from each activity and playfully went for it, the better they performed.
 The blindfold challenges became lots of fun once they adjusted to moving around without the sense of sight.
 It was like all the other senses became more acute and they found themselves listening to, trusting and following the signals from their body.
 It was remarkable how accurate the information was.